bachmeil/reading/obstfeld-2002-mes.md

 *Remark:* Is this also true for a country like Spain that has been hit hard due to the adoption of the euro?

+The justification for having flexible exchange rates rather than fixed exchange rates is that changes in the exchange rate will offset output shocks or international trade shocks (I think that's what he means by "international payments").
+If they don't do so, you're better off with fixed exchange rates.

+*Classic Elasticity Pessimism*: Elasticities of export and import demand are low enough that the Marshall-Lerner condition does not hold.

+Metzler (1948) argued that changes in the exchange rate could not be expected to bring the trade balance back to zero in the short run.
+In the long run exchange rate realignments can be used. *Remark:*
+Why is that the purpose of the exchange rate?

+*PPP Models*: Exchange rate changes have no effect on goods prices because prices immediately adjust so that PPP holds.

+*Real Wage Rigidity*: